DemocraciaEnRed/leyesabiertas-deploy/README.md

-# DemocracyOS On-Premises Ansible Role
+# Leyes Abiertas Ansible Role
-Installation and deployment of DemocracyOS with Docker and Ansible.
+Installation and deployment of Leyes Abiertas with Docker and Ansible.

 ## Description
-This role is used to install and run:
+Leyes Abiertas is a [DemocracyOS](http://docs.democracyos.org/) based application made of multiple services running on Docker.
+This role is based on [a former upstream project](https://github.com/DemocracyOS/onpremises) and is used to install and run:

 * Docker with docker-compose.
 * DemocracyOS docker-compose deployment.